skupperproject/flow-collector/README.md

 ### Queries

-`/api/v1alpha1/routers`
+`/api/v1alpha1/topology`

-This query returns a list of `ROUTER` records having the following attributes:
+This query returns a list of `ROUTER` and `LINK` records.
+The `LINK` records shall be filtered such that only those with a direction of `incoming` will be provided.
+This is sufficient information to completely display the network topology.

+`ROUTER`

 |Attribute|Description|
 |---------|-----------|